 If your company is being wound up (liquidated) you’ll be sent a copy of the winding up order.

-You can apply to cancel (‘rescind’) the winding up order, eg if your company can pay its debts or if you couldn’t attend the original hearing.
-You must apply to the court within 5 working days of when you got the order.
+You can apply to cancel (‘rescind’) the winding up order, for example if your company can pay its debts or if you could not attend the original hearing.
+You must apply to the court within 5 working days of when the order is made.

 The fee is £155 if you go to the Companies Court or a district registry.